UMANG2707/EC2-Ubuntu-GUI/README.md

 - Login as ubuntu [If your instance's AMI is ubuntu]
 - For checking port is working or not follow given command.
  > netstat -antp
- - Remember IPV4 which is in resukt of above command and source port address.
+ - Remember IPV4 which is in result of above command and source port address.

 ### step 5 Test with RDP